6 Tips: How to Manage and Retain Union Membership

 Keep track of your membership.

 These membership tools also help you keep contact information for each member fully updated.
-You can also add notes to each member’s profile to note which members might be at-risk or who might be an excellent candidate to join the leadership team.
+You can also add notes to each member’s profile to note which members might be at-risk or who might be an excellent candidates to join the leadership team.

 Effectively manage payments.